United Theological Seminary: Annual events and lectures

 The seminary hosts and sponsors a number of conferences, workshops, lectures, and other events every year.
 In 2012, United began its annual Holy Spirit Seminar, which is one of the most widely attended events held by the seminary.
 The Holy Spirit Seminar, a conference on church renewal, features speakers and themes from a charismatic or renewalist perspective.
-The seminary also hosts the annual J. Arthur Heck Lectures, which has recently welcomed speakers such as Walter Brueggemann, Craig A. Evans, and Ted Peters.
+The Fire Academy, United's non-degree programs, offers three seminars a year for clergy and laity, The Holy Spirit Seminar, The X-Seminar (healing & deliverance), and the Radical Discipleship Seminar.
+The seminary also hosts the annual J. Arthur Heck Lectures, which has welcomed speakers such as Walter Brueggemann, Craig A. Evans, and Ted Peters.

-Other speakers to be featured in recent events include William Willimon, Geoffrey Wainwright, William Abraham, Leonard Sweet, Don Saliers, Amos Yong, Randy Clark, Kenneth Copeland, Violet L. Fisher, Ellen Charry and Jonathan Wilson-Hartgrove.
+Other speakers to be featured in recent events include William Willimon, Geoffrey Wainwright, William Abraham, Leonard Sweet, Don Saliers, Amos Yong, Peter Bellini, Randy Clark, Kenneth Copeland, Violet L. Fisher, Ellen Charry and Jonathan Wilson-Hartgrove.

 The seminary also co-sponsored the annual Change the World conference hosted by Ginghamsburg Church, which included such speakers as Greg Boyd, Brian McLaren, Jim Wallis, Ron Sider, Alan Hirsch, Michael Frost, Adam Hamilton, and Ruby Payne.
-It also hosts and co-sponsors the Ryterband Symposium with the University of Dayton and Wright State University, which featured Jon D. Levenson in 2011 and Richard Elliott Friedman in 2012.
+It also co-sponsors the Ryterband Symposium with the University of Dayton and Wright State University, which featured Joel S. Kaminsky and Joel N. Lohr in 2023 and Naomi Seidman in 2024.

 United also hosted the 2012 Jesus Conference in which a number of issues related to the Historical Jesus were discussed.
 Scholars such as Dale Allison, Loren Stuckenbruck and Mark Goodacre, among others, spoke at the event.

 The influential rabbi Brad Hirschfield has also spoken at the seminary on multiple occasions in recent years.
-Cornel West, has also spoken at seminary events (and formerly taught in the D.Min program).
+Cornel West, has also spoken at seminary events (and formerly taught in the D.Min. program).

 Martin Luther King Jr. spoke at the seminary on several occasions.